 Moulder, M.B. & Coppolillo, P. "Conservation: Linking Ecology, Economics and Culture" (2005)

-A critical approach to analysis of the current conservation-preservation debate
+- Critically approach and analyse of the current conservation-preservation debate